Getting money into super

 - be less than 71 years old at the end of the financial year

-- be eligible to contribute to superannuation and make a personal non-concessional (or after tax) contribution to a complying superannuation fund or retirement savings account (RSA) by 30 June
+- be eligible to contribute to superannuation and make a personal non-concessional (after-tax) contribution to a complying superannuation fund by 30 June

-- pass the two income tests (income threshold and 10% eligible income tests)
+- satisfy the two income tests (income threshold and 10% eligible income tests)

 - lodge a tax return for the relevant financial year

-- total superannuation balance is less than the transfer balance cap ($1.6 million for the 2020/21 financial year) at the end of 30 June of the previous financial year.
+- total superannuation balance is less than the transfer balance cap ($1.9 million from the 2023/24 financial year) at the end of 30 June of the previous financial year.

-- not contributed more than there non-concessional contributions cap
+- not contributed more than their non-concessional contributions cap

 10% eligible income test